 and what can be seen in gardens and what garden plants work to attract wildlife.

-We have applied for a small grant to enable the publishing of the initial print run of this booklet.
+We have been funded by the Foundation Derbyshire - Hall Family Fund to enable the publishing of the initial print run of this booklet.

 If you have a particular passion and knowledge about some of our local flora or fauna and would like to contribute to the booklet, please contact Ian Johnston on 07771 808017 (by texting ONLY please).